“For I can do everything through Christ, who gives me strength.” Philippians 4:13 NIV

 Welcome back!
 Once again it is time to dive into the Word of God with our Verse of the Month.
 Last time, we examined Romans 14:5.
 If you missed it, you can find it by clicking here.
 Today, we are going to dig a little deeper into Philippians 4:13 from the New International Version of the Bible.

 People will often invoke Philippians 4:13 to gather strength for a coming challenge.
-That upcoming job interview, preparing for a final exam before graduation, waiting in the locker room before a championship game–I can do this!
+That upcoming job interview, preparing for a final exam at our seminary school, waiting in the locker room before a championship game — I can do this!
 I can do all things through Christ who strengthens me.
 While there is certainly nothing wrong with finding strength in the Word, the idea that the Apostle Paul meant for this verse to be an anthem for great achievement doesn’t truly hit the mark.

 Why This is Still Good News